 What is it that makes a good talk?
-As scientists, we constantly need to convey information about our work and explain new results, so it is as important for us to have good presentation skills as it is for those within the business world.
+As scientists, we constantly need to convey information about our work and explain new results, so it is important for us to have good presentation skills.
 Most scientific and other presentations are given using electronic media, especially using software such as PowerPoint.
 This is just a method of presentation, and while it allows a wider range of techniques, computer presentation is no more a guarantee of a good talk than the use of a blackboard is proof of a bad one.
 These sessions will aim to give some insight into how you should prepare, structure and present your talks in order to get your message across.
 Hints will also be given as to how to use computer presentation methods effectively, based on PowerPoint, which is available through a University site license.
 The course will comprise four sessions: